ESTATE SERVICES

 Sharing the Cost

-The Scheme states that the cost of all reasonable expenses reasonably incurred by the Executive Committee must be equally shared by all the owners.
+The Scheme states that the cost of all reasonable expenses reasonably incurred by the Executive Committee must be equally shared by all of the owners.

 Scheme Policies